gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 terragrunt scaffold git::git@github.com:acme/terragrunt-infrastructure-catalog//modules/lambda-service
 ```

+> [!TIP]
-**Note**: Take note of the double-slash (`//`) in the URL above.
+> Take note of the double-slash (`//`) in the URL above.
 This is used to specify the relative path within the repository for the component you want to scaffold.

 ### Manually author IaC